 NYU Langone Hospital—Long Island’s Advanced Endometriosis Center features a distinguished, board-certified team of experts providing a multidisciplinary approach for treating endometriosis.
 The team is led by Director Farr Nezhat, MD, FACOG, FACS who pioneered minimally invasive laparoscopic and robotic procedures used for diagnosis and treatment.
 Dr. Nezhat is renowned for managing severe, multi-organ endometriosis, and has helped countless women and their families.

 Endometriosis commonly goes undiagnosed or is misdiagnosed as it’s a complex disorder that can mask itself as another condition.
 Patients often endure years of painful symptoms and infertility while searching for answers.
 That’s why it’s absolutely critical to work with a team who offers extensive knowledge and experience.
-Dr. Nezhat brings more than 40 years of expertise to NYU Winthrop and his groundbreaking work has led to the creation of evidence-based protocols for improved patient care.
+Dr. Nezhat brings more than 40 years of expertise to NYU Langone Hospital—Long Island and his groundbreaking work has led to the creation of evidence-based protocols for improved patient care.
 He continues to research, publish and teach in the field, and is frequently invited to national and international congresses to lecture and demonstrate surgical techniques.

 What is endometriosis?

 Endometriosis is a chronic, progressive, inflammatory disease that affects women of all ages.
 It occurs when endometrial-like cells, similar to those lining the inside of the uterus, are found in other areas of the body.
 It is most commonly found in the uterus, fallopian tubes and ovaries, but can also occur in the bowel, bladder, ureters, diaphragm, lungs and other organs.
 It is estimated that at least 11% of women have endometriosis and while there is no definitive cure, it can be effectively managed.